Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

 Using the standard adjunction again we obtain the map: where $\nu_{_{h_* \mathcal F \sboxtimes \ell_* \mathcal G}}$ is the unit of the adjunction. \end{rem}

 We are interested in conditions on $h,\ell$ and $\mathcal F,\mathcal G$ in order to guarantee that $\Gamma_{\mathcal F,\mathcal G}$ is an isomorphism.
 A set of conditions was established by Brandenburg in response to a question in ``stackexchange/math'', in a more general setting.
-In our context, Brandenburg answer states as follows:
+In our context, Brandenburg answer can be stated as follows:

 \begin{lem} Let $h,\ell$, $\mathcal F,\mathcal G$ as above and assume that either:

 (a) $h,\ell$ are quasi-compact and quasi-separated, or

 (b) $h,\ell$ are affine morphisms.